-Since European settlement, the Town has evolved from largely agricultural based land uses to an established urban area.
+Over the last one hundred years, the Town has evolved from largely agricultural based land uses to an established urban area.
 The Town currently comprises a mix of housing styles (typically low density in character), open space and recreational areas, as well as light industrial and commercial areas.